DanielMelo404/ae-nlb-2021-copy/README.md

 **Thanks to the organizers** for putting this competition together, we had a blast competing!

 Many thanks to Sumner L Norman ([@sumner15](https://github.com/sumner15)) for his guidance and advice, especially in the areas of neuroscience and neural decoding.

+Huge thanks to Joel Ye and Chethan Pandarinath for their great paper:
+>*Representation learning for neural population activity with Neural Data Transformers*[^ndt]

+and for releasing an [open source implementation](https://github.com/snel-repo/neural-data-transformers) on which our work is based.

+[^ndt]: Representation learning for neural population activity with Neural Data Transformers
+    Joel Ye, Chethan Pandarinath bioRxiv 2021.01.16.426955; doi: https://doi.org/10.1101/2021.01.16.426955

 ## Model Description